63Klabs/atlantis-tutorials/tutorials/00-basic-api-gateway-with-lambda-written-in-node/README.md

 ## Objective

-By the end of this tutorial you will be able to create a repository and seed it with a starter app, configure and deploy a pipeline for both a test and production deployment, understand the manual deployment process for pipeline stacks, and automated deployments for application stacks.
+By the end of this tutorial you will be able to create a repository and seed it with a starter app, configure and deploy a pipeline for both a test and production deployment, understand the manual deployment process for pipeline stacks from the cli, and utilize automated deployments for application stacks.

 We will utilize an app starter and scripts in the SAM Config repository to:

-1. Create a repository seeded with our app starter using a script
+1. Create a repository seeded with our app starter using `create_repo.py`
 2. Examine the new repository and the branches
 3. Clone the New Repository
-4. Configure a `test` Pipeline in the SAM Config repository
+4. Configure a `test` Pipeline in the SAM Config repository using `config.py pipeline`
-5. Deploy the `test` Pipeline from the SAM Config repository
+5. Deploy the `test` Pipeline from the SAM Config repository using `deploy.py pipeline`
 6. Examine the Pipeline and CloudFormation process
 7. Test the endpoint
 8. Make changes and merge changes to `test` (to invoke the pipeline)